Railway signals in Germany: Punktförmige Zugbeeinflussung (PZB)

 A safety system with functionality similar to PZB is mandatory for nearly every train and most railroad lines in Germany (exceptions comprise shunting, single train operation, operation with very low speed, and freight-only operations).
-As said, LZB and ETCS lines may omit PZB for them providing its safety functionality.
-Segregated nets like the Berlin S-Bahn are also often using different safety system.
+LZB and ETCS lines may omit PZB.
+Segregated networks like the Berlin S-Bahn also often use different safety systems.

 Normally, a main signal showing Hp 0 ('halt') is protected by an active 2000 Hz magnet of the PZB train safety system which triggers a train trip ("Zwangsbremsung"; literally forced braking) if the train passes the signal.
 This may be overridden by holding down the Befehlstaste ("Command" button in the cab) while passing the 2000 Hz inductor at no more than 40 km/h if a Zs 1, Zs 7, Zs 8 signal (see #Zusatzsignale) or written order instruct to do so.
 In addition, a signal showing Hp 0 may be preceded by an active 500 Hz PZB magnet to trigger the train's PZB computer to enforce speed limits, according to the train's braking capabilities, to ensure that the train can stop before the main signal.
 Starting a train against a 'halt' signal without a special order is considered a safety violation and covered by the PZB "restrictive supervision".

 Note: a "Lichtsperrsignal" (see #Schutzsignale) that is used for shunting can show Hp 0, but is only protected by PZB magnets if it can be the start or end of a train movement.

 Distant aspects that announce 'halt' or 'proceed with low speed', like Vr 0, Vr 2, Ks 2, Hl 10 etc., are normally (except for repeaters) accompanied by an activated 1000 Hz magnet of the PZB train safety system.
 Passing it triggers hidden timers in the vehicle's part of the PZB system, which first checks that the driver acknowledges the distant signal, then it supervises the braking.
 If the acknowledgement does not occur in time or if, at any point, the system detects that the train's speed exceeds the limits of a certain braking profile, it engages full brakes and enforces a stop of the train.